Farm pond owners host some 1.6 million fishing trips by licensed anglers and support fishing valued at $7.5 million.

 A farm pond is an ideal spot for many forms of outdoor fun.
 Swimming, fishing, hunting, trapping, camping, and picnicking are but a few of the enjoyable outdoor pursuits which can take place at a pond.

 Farm ponds contribute a significant portion to Iowa's water resource.
-There are more than 90,000 ponds statewide with an additional 300 being stocked by the DNR annually.
-Basically, most ponds are located in southern Iowa where the topography is best suited for their construction.
+There are more than 90,000 ponds statewide with most ponds located in southern Iowa where the topography is best suited for their construction.
 Very few are found in the northern part of the state.

 Life within a pond is a complex system with the various life forms dependent upon each other.
 Ponds contain minute single and multicellular plants called plankton.
 The microscopic plankton are eaten by crustaceans, insects, and tadpoles also living in the pond.
 Small fish, crayfish and frogs feed on the crustaceans and insects and in turn are eaten by larger fish.
 Bluegills, although they may grow to nine inches, feed primarily on insects throughout their lives, while bass feed on insects only in their early stages.
 As bass get larger, they become the major predator in a pond consuming fish, crayfish, and frogs.
 Each link in this web of life must be present for successive links to be present and survive.
 Man forms the final link in the chain by actively seeking and consuming fish caught from the pond.
 How man goes about managing the pond and its surroundings is the most important influence on that environment.